Representation stability and finite linear groups: Introduction

 We now introduce the categories we will consider in this paper.
-Fix a ring $R$.
+Fix a ring $R$ (assumed as always to be commutative).

-\paragraph{The category $\bVI$.} A linear map between free $R$-modules is {\bf splittable} if its cokernel is free.
+\paragraph{The category $\bVI$.} A linear map between free $R$-modules is {\bf splittable} if it has a left inverse.
 Let $\VI(R)$ be the category whose objects are finite-rank free $R$-modules and whose morphisms are splittable injections.
 For $V \in \VI(R)$, the monoid of $\VI(R)$-endomorphisms of $V$ is $\GL(V)$.
 Thus if $M$ is a $\VI(R)$-module, then $M_V$ is a representation of $\GL(V)$ for all $V \in \VI(R)$.
+The category $\VI(R)$ was introduced by Scorichenko in his thesis (\cite{ScorichenkoThesis}; see \cite{FFPSBook} for a published account).
 Our main theorem about $\VI(R)$ is as follows.

 \begin{maintheorem} Let $R$ be a finite ring.
-Then the category of $\VI(R)$-modules is Noetherian. \end{maintheorem}
+Then the category of $\VI(R)$-modules is locally Noetherian. \end{maintheorem}